blevinstein/SRAsteroids/README.md

 Experiments
 -----------

-- add 'twinkling' to stars, use to visualize time dilation
 - add patterns of colors in the stars, see what happens under transformation

 - add ability to switch between projections (seenBy, concurrentWith)